stackhpc/ansible-collection-pulp/roles/pulp_content_guard/README.md

   * `description`
   * `ca_certificate`
   * `state` (Default is `present`.
 Setting this value to `absent` will delete the content guard if it exists)
-* `pulp_content_guard_rbac`: List of groups to create/update/delete.
+* `pulp_content_guard_rbac`: List of RBAC content guards to create/update/delete.
 Default is an empty list.
 Each item is a dict containing:
   * `name` (Required)
   * `roles` List of dict containing:
     * `role` (role name)